-The Clean Power Program's (CPP) mission remains simple, yet relevant: to financially assist MPE members who install local, renewable resources.
+The Clean Power Program's (CPP) mission remains simple, yet relevant: to financially assist MPE members who install local, renewable resources and large scale electrification and efficiency projects.
 Grateful rebate recipients “pay it forward.”
-They too contribute to the program so that rebate dollars are available for future renewable projects.
+They too contribute to the program so that rebate dollars are available for future renewable, electrification and efficiency projects.

 Contribute to Clean Power Program

-More than 1,400 contributors to this member-funded program have been investing in local clean energy projects.
-As of December 31, 2024, more than $350,000 had been “paid forward” by program contributors to help fund a total capacity of local generation projects totaling more than 3,500 kW.
-In 2024, the program awarded a total $14,000 in rebates, resulting in funding to offset 26 local residential solar projects.
+As of December 31, 2025, nearly $400,000 had been “paid forward” by program contributors to help fund a total capacity of local generation projects totaling more than 3,675 kW.

 Clean Power Program Advisory Committee